History of Sino-Russian relations: China and the Russian Federation

 China and Russia share a land border which was demarcated in 1991, and they signed the Treaty of Good-Neighborliness and Friendly Cooperation in 2001, which was renewed in June 2021 for five more years.
 On the eve of a 2013 state visit to Moscow by General Secretary of the Chinese Communist Party Xi Jinping and President of the Russian Federation Vladimir Putin remarked that the two nations were forging a special relationship.
 The two countries have enjoyed close relations militarily, economically, and politically, while supporting each other on various global issues.
+Shared hostilities towards the United States has brought Sino-Russian relations closer, leading both states towards active policy-making through organisations such as BRICS, to create a multipolar international system, based on Eurasianist thinking.

+During the 2008 Russo-Georgian war, China opposed Russia's infringement on Georgia's sovereignty.
+Citing principles of sovereignty, territorial integrity, and global order, China used its influence in the SCO to prevent the organization from supporting Russia.

 When China attempted to build closer relations with Russia in 2013, the Russian government initially had reservations.
 However, the United States sanctions against Russia for its 2014 annexation of Crimea helped push Russia to a warmer relationship with China.

 Putin and Xi Jinping met on February 4, 2022, during the run up to the 2022 Beijing Olympics.
 During the massive Russian build-up of force on the Ukrainian border, with the two expressing, the two countries are nearly united in their anti-US alignment and that both nations shared "no limits" to their commitments.
 Western Intelligence reports said that China had asked Russia to wait to invade Ukraine until after the Beijing Olympics ended on February 20.

 In March 2022, Russia added Taiwan to a list of foreign states and territories that commit "unfriendly actions" against its military invasion of Ukraine.

+On March 18, 2024, when Russian President Vladimir Putin accepted questions from Xinhua News Agency reporters at the campaign headquarters in the early morning of the 18th, he said that Russia-China relations will continue to deepen and develop, achieve new achievements, and benefit the people of both countries.

+According to the Russian Central Bank, the Chinese yuan was in June 2024 "used to settle more than a third of all Russian exports, up from 0.4% before the full-scale invasion."
+However, in June 2024 the Bank of China had halted payments to sanctioned Russian banks because it felt compelled by current events and did not want to risk secondary sanctions.
+As a result of international sanctions during the Russian invasion of Ukraine, China "had become Russia's most important economic partner."